Searching With Coveo

 String fields are supported, but nested queries using them have a longer response time than nested queries leveraging numeric field types.

 Although nested queries support a very high number of nested levels, make nested queries with two levels or less whenever possible.
-Complex nested queries take more time to execute, thus impacting performance.
+Complex nested queries take more time to execute, therefore impacting performance.

-If you want to see many or all available metadata in one field, do not configure a free-text searchable computed index field with all the values of all the item fields, as this could reduce performances.
+If you want to see many or all available metadata in one field, don’t configure a free-text searchable computed index field with all the values of all the item fields, as this could reduce performances.
 Use the Coveo indexed document body feature instead (see Add or Edit a Body Mapping).
-It is a property on an indexed document rather than a field, it is free-text searchable, and it is also used to create the document Quick View and provide a search result excerpt.
+It’s a property on an indexed document rather than a field, it’s free-text searchable, and it’s also used to create the document Quick View and provide a search result excerpt.

 constantExpression queries are conditions narrowing search results automatically on top of all user queries.